PGA Tour says Saudi-paid players no longer eligible for tour - WHIZ News

 “We have followed the tournament regulations from start to finish in responding to those players who have decided to turn their backs on the PGA Tour by willfully violating a regulation,” he wrote.

+“We haven’t been issued releases.
+We feel like we should have been issued releases.
+We’ve done it for the last 20 years, operated all over the world,” McDowell said.
+“Listen, we all know the situation is about something bigger.
+It’s competition and it’s not liked.
+They are having to play the game the way they feel they have to play it, which is playing hard ball.”

+The European tour has not said whether it would suspend its players.
+It has an alliance with the PGA Tour commercially, including the first co-sanctioned events this year on both sides of the Atlantic Ocean.

-The first test figures to be the Travelers Championship in Connecticut, the week after the U.S. Open.
+The first test for PGA Tour players figures to be the Travelers Championship in Connecticut, the week after the U.S. Open.
 Johnson was among those listed in the field.

 The LIV Golf Invitational was being streamed on YouTube and Facebook.
 Before the opening round, Norman said he was thrilled to see an effort 30 years in the making come to fruition.

 He tried to start a World Golf Tour in the 1990s for only the elite players and had a TV contract lined up until the PGA Tour quashed the moment with support from Arnold Palmer.
-Norman didn’t realize until too late that he didn’t have as much support from the players as he thought.
 That circuit never got off the ground.

 Each tournament offers $25 million in prize money, with $4 million for the individual winner.
 The PGA Tour’s richest event is The Players Championship at $20 million.
 The Canadian Open this week, which has five of the top-10 players in the world, has an $8.7 million purse.